 • Dry plastic bags and bubble wrap are collected at stores for Trex recycling.

 • Recycle your cardboard and paper products in the blue bins.
 It is important that they are clean and dry.
 Other products can be made from this material and keep extra trees from being cut down.

-• Glass products and aluminum cans are also everyday items that should be recycled in the blue bins so it can be reused.
+• Aluminum cans are also everyday items that should be recycled in the blue bins so it can be reused.

 • Recycle your electronics.
 22-55 tons of electronics enter the waste stream.